xVieiraLucas/xVieiraLucas/README.md

-## Hi, I'm Lucas a development software student at Cubos Academy and Computer Science at UFF.
+## I'm Lucas a development software student at Cubos Academy and Computer Science at UFF.